About the W&M Police

 4. Assess and Use Proper Police Resource Allocation and Response

-5. Promote a shared College community responsibility for safety.
+5. Promote a shared campus community responsibility for safety.

 6. Ensure proper emergency plans, preparedness, and response.

-W&M has a comprehensive overall All Hazards Emergency Plan in place and communicated throughout the College community.
-A College Emergency Operations Center is equipped and ready to activate immediately, if needed.
-William and Mary Police provide support for the Emergency Management Team
+W&M has a comprehensive overall All Hazards Emergency Plan in place and communicated throughout the university community.
+The university has an Emergency Operations Center equipped and ready to activate immediately, if needed.
+W&M Police provide support for the Emergency Management Team.

 7. Establish and maintain proper relationships with other police agencies.

-Many University crime statistics reflect the greater city or neighboring jurisdiction statistics.
-Generally, several recurring problems on campuses are caused by persons not affiliated with the College.
-In order to be better prepared for our encounters with people or respond to crime, W&M police maintain constant communication and collaboration with other local police agencies.
+Many university crime statistics reflect the greater city or neighboring jurisdiction statistics.
+Generally, several recurring problems on campuses are caused by persons not affiliated with the university.
+In order to be better prepared for our encounters with people or respond to crime, W&M Police maintain constant communication and collaboration with other local police agencies.